kuszmaul/graveyard/README.md

 - [x] Use the user-provided hasher in OLP.
 - [x] Why are the idhash versions slower (e.g., for OLP, which doesn't even use the hash function.)
 It turns out that they aren't.
 (2023-02-15)
+- [x] Implement graveyard tombstones.

+    During `rehash` we keep one slot empty in every other bucket (the first slot in the bucket).
+Thus the load factor immediately after rehash is $3/4 * 28/27 = 7/9$ (yielding $X=9/2$ and a probe distance of $2.75$ slots).
+Just before rehash the load factor is $7/8 * 28/27 = 49/54$ (yielding $X=54/5$ and a probe distance of $5.9$ slots.

+    Result: Speeds up no-reserve insert by a few percent.
+Doesn't seem to affect the other operations.

 - [ ] Does H2 computing %255 vs %128 make any difference?
 - [ ] Where is that jitter comming from  in facebook?
 - [ ] Put as much metadata as possible into the malloced part (but not the